 The City has an option to purchase a BMR home at the restricted price whenever the owner decides to sell the home or if the owner violates any agreements.
-The purpose of the Promissory Note, Resale Agreement, and Deed of Trust is to make sure that BMR homes remain affordable to other BMR households upon resale.
+The purpose of the Promissory Note, Deed of Trust, and Resale Agreement is to make sure that BMR homes remain affordable to other BMR households upon resale.

-The Buyer's Disclosure Statement is attached as Exhibit 4 and should be reviewed by all applicants who desire to purchase BMR homes.
+The Buyer's Disclosure Statement (Exhibit 5) should be reviewed by all applicants who desire to purchase BMR homes.
 It summarizes the major provisions of the other documents to ensure that a BMR owner understands his or her obligations under the program.
 The City or its agent will provide the other documents to any interested applicant and to all applicants who are considered for purchase of a particular BMR unit.

 4.9.
-3.10.
 Term of Affordability

-The deed restrictions imposed on each BMR affordable unit pursuant to the program shall remain in effect for a period of 99 years from the date of original sale of that unit.
+The resale restrictions imposed on each BMR affordable unit pursuant to the program shall remain in effect for a period of 99 years from the date of original sale of that unit.
 Furthermore, the resale restrictions shall renew at each change of title.